vpilat/arewewebyet/CONTRIBUTING.md

 ## Adding or Removing a package

-If a package isn't listed on the website yet, feel free to send us a pull-request for it.
-The only requirement is that the package is related to the web-stack, open source and is publicly available via [crates.io](http://www.crates.io).
+If a package isn't listed on the website yet, feel free to send us a pull-request if it satisfies the following requirements:

+- The package is related to the web-stack, open source and publicly available via [crates.io](https://crates.io)
+- The package's repository is not archived
+- The package is not flagged as unmaintained in [the Rust security advisory database](https://rustsec.org/)
+- The package has at least 4k recent downloads on [crates.io](https://crates.io)

 Packages are separated into separate `topics`.
 Topics are located in the `context/topics` directory.
 Every topic contains a TOML frontmatter, from which the HTML is generated: